Image12

 The authors prefer cryolipolysis over liposuction for patients who are not amenable to surgery or those who desire to avoid downtime, also taking into consideration body mass index, skin laxity, comorbidities, and risk of contour irregularities.

-Patient counseling is critical for setting realistic expectations regarding outcomes and should focus on the efficacy of cryolipolysis, individual variability in results, potential side effects, time course of treatment response, and the need for multiple treatment cycles.
+Patient counselling is critical for setting realistic expectations regarding outcomes and should focus on the efficacy of cryolipolysis, individual variability in results, potential side effects, time course of treatment response, and the need for multiple treatment cycles.
 Strategies for reaching new patients and expanding services among current cryolipolysis patients are discussed.

 WellaFreeze, a popular fat freezing treatment, can be an effective option for those looking to sculpt their bodies without undergoing invasive surgery.
 However, it's essential to understand that this procedure is not a one-size-fits-all solution.
 The most suitable candidates for WellaFreeze typically share the following characteristics: Healthy body weight: WellaFreeze is most effective for individuals who are close to their ideal body weight but have stubborn pockets of fat that resist diet and exercise.
 Localized fat deposits: Candidates with targeted areas of excess fat, such as the abdomen, flanks, thighs, or arms, are more likely to achieve noticeable results with WellaFreeze.
 Realistic expectations: WellaFreeze is not a weight loss treatment, so it's crucial for candidates to have realistic expectations about the potential outcomes.
 This treatment aims to contour and sculpt the body rather than provide significant weight reduction.
 Patience for results: Since the results of WellaFreeze develop gradually over a period of weeks or months, suitable candidates should have the patience to wait for the full effects to become apparent.